Understanding Anaconda Enterprise system requirements¶

 When issues arise that compromise the operation of Kubernetes, on the other hand, the operation of Anaconda Enterprise itself suffers.
 We have found that it is helpful to share with our customers more detail about the system requirements that Kubernetes demands.
 By doing so, we hope to clarify and motivate our documented requirements, and to help customers appreciate why the implementation process requires precision, persistence, and patience.

-The installation process itself actually hides much of that complexity.
-The main step in the installation process—the execution of the
+hides much of that complexity.
+The main step in the installation process—the

 - Perform a variety of pre-flight checks to verify the satisfaction of important system requirements

 - Install and configure Docker

 - Install and configure Planet, a containerized implementation of Kubernetes bundled with a set of custom cluster management tools

 - Install Helm, an industry standard tool for installing Kubernetes applications